J3nbuu/git-collaboration/README.md

 ![logo](https://user-images.githubusercontent.com/44912347/201743027-4f29bdad-8418-4d72-80f5-f2f2527add15.jpg)

 # Git Collaboration
 **GOAL**: In this project, you and your partner will be creating a list of apples in a text document, all version-controlled with Git!
 While this project has an apples-listing theme, the apples (and the project) is not the point: The real goal is to give us an introduction to how we’ll be collaborating via Git in the coming lessons.

-Collaborators: j3nbuu aka John Antrobus
+Collaborators: j3nbuu aka John Antrobus.

 ## Part 1: First Edits and `git status`
 1. Open the project in VS Code.
 From within your project directory, type code ., and that should open your project in VS Code.